monpolo/VolHunter/README.md

      - Can we have "backup" intermediaries?
      - Add functions to utilize intermediares to collect outputs, log files, monitor targets, and delete output from targets
      - Add graceful "abort" function to kill VolHunter on all targets if execution is borked
+- Create visualizations and dashboards for properly tagged txt data.
+See FUMBLES for FOR526 inputs on what to look for

 # Logstash filters #